kristiduro31/Embedded-Systems-Project/README.md

 ![CaffeNet Architecture](images/caffenet.png)

-Architecture: A variation of AlexNet with minor changes to layer ordering (pooling before normalization).
-Observed Result: 0 Vector Instructions.
+**Architecture**: A variation of AlexNet with minor changes to layer ordering (pooling before normalization).

+**Observed Result**: 0 Vector Instructions.

 Since the architecture is structurally identical to AlexNet regarding convolution patterns, it suffers from the same lack of auto-vectorization.
 We reuse the AlexNet ONNX file to ensure consistency and avoid legacy download errors.

 ```bash
 # 1. Setup